DavidT352/how-AI-perceives-reality/README.md

 - A key takeaway or reflection

 ## 📚 Table of Contents
-1. Entry #1: The Library in the Sky — How AI “Sees” the World](entries/01-library-in-the-sky.md)
+1. Entry #1: The Library in the Sky — How AI “Sees” the World](Create 01-library-in-the-sky.md)
 2.

 ---